whiteSHADOW1234/FinalProject/README.md

 ## Game Setting Page
 ### Include:
-+ Volume Bar with number changing while user dragging it
++ Volume Bar with the number changing while the user dragging it
 + Mute Button
-+ AI Speed customize Check Box with a textfield and confirm button after checking it
++ AI Speed customize Check Box with a text field and confirm button pops up after checking it
 + Back button
-+ Nice looking backgrounds (setting scene)
++ Nice looking background (setting scene)

 ### Description:
-Set the volume of the music by dragging the bar or pushing mute button in the setting scene.
+Set the volume of the music by dragging the bar or pressing the mute button in the setting scene.

-After checking the AI speed customize button,you could set the red side's speed in PVE mode.
+After checking the AI speed customize button, you could set the red side's speed in PVE mode.

 Oh, don't forget to press the confirm button!!!

-  *There are some secret things hidding in here...*
+(*Some secret things are hiding in here...*)

-After customize your setting do not forget to press the Back button to confirm your changes.

 ## End Scene
 ### Include:
-+ Nice looking backgrounds (ending scene)
++ Nice looking background (Ending scene)
 + Great firework GIF
 + Restart button
 + Quit button
-+ Winner will be shown on this scene
++ Winner(or the balls player caught) will be shown in this scene

 ### Description:
-Players could see who's the winner in this game on this page.
+Players could see who's the winner(or the balls player caught in Super Mode) in this game on this page.

 After you press the Restart button, you will jump to the Game Starting Scene.